Scott Dettra

-Scott Dettra (born March 17, 1975) is an American concert organist and church musician.
-He tours in North America and Europe, and is former Director of Music and Organist at the Church of the Incarnation in Dallas, Texas.
-He is also Organist of The Crossing, a professional chamber choir based in Philadelphia.
+Scott Dettra (born 1975) is an American concert organist, ragtime pianist, harpsichordist, and church musician.
+He tours in North America and Europe, and is a former Director of Music and Organist at the Church of the Incarnation in Dallas, Texas.
+He is also Director of the period-instrument group Ensemble XIV, and Organist of The Crossing, a professional chamber choir based in Philadelphia.
 From 2007 to 2012, he was Organist of Washington National Cathedral.

 Biography

 A native of Wilmington, Delaware, he studied music at an early age, beginning piano lessons at age three and organ lessons at age eight, taught primarily by his father.
 He holds two degrees from Westminster Choir College in Princeton, New Jersey, where he was a student of Joan Lippincott, and has also studied organ and jazz piano at Manhattan School of Music.